 Get all your ducks in a row.

 A contractor should be established and locked in at the start of design.
 This helps the designer set the design schedule and understand what timeframe is available.
 There is no point rushing the designer through a project when the contractor will not be available for 6 months.
+Likewise, there is no reason to expect the contractor to start next month when the design will take 3 months.

 Know that the contractor will not be able to give you pricing right away- without knowing the product selections and complete scope, this is an impossibility.
 What they should be able to do is give you a range or a realistic ballpark starting point.